TotalAV vs. Kaspersky 2025: A Head-to-Head Comparison

 FAQs

-TotalAV vs. Kaspersky: Which is better?
+TotalAV vs. Kaspersky: which is better?

 TotalAV vs. Kaspersky review at a glance

-Max number of protected devices 8 10
+Max number of protected devices Up to 8 Up to 10

 Real-time protection